arcs-njit-edu/Docs/docs/MIG/job-submission-and-su-charges.md

 !!! info
     For an 80G MIG, it is considered a full GPU.
 In that case, you can alternatively specify `--gres=gpu:1` in your job script.
-If you want to see a job script example of requesting a full GPU, please refer to the sample [GPU job scripts](../Running_jobs/batch-jobs.md/#submitting-jobs-on-gpu-nodes).
+If you want to see a job script example of requesting a full GPU, please refer to the sample [GPU job scripts](../Software/slurm/slurm.md/#submitting-jobs-on-gpu-nodes).

+!!! note
+    Please note that MIGs are available in partition=`debug_gpu` and qos=`debug`

 ### Sample SLURM Script for a MIG Job